-National Assembly - The 167-member National Assembly is unicameral, consisting solely of the Chamber of Deputies, presided by one its members.
-It replaced the bicameral Congress (including a Senate) abolished by the new constitution.
-Deputies serve 5-year terms, and may be re-elected for only one additional term.
+National Assembly – the new constitution replaced the traditional bicameral Congress (including a Senate) with a 162-member unicameral National Assembly.
+The new legislative body consists solely of the Chamber of Deputies, which is presided by one its members.
+Deputies serve five-year terms, and may be re-elected, while the First Amendment to the Bolivian Constitution (2009) removed the maximum number of terms for which deputies can be re-elected.
 These legislative agents are elected by direct, universal and secret vote through a combination of party list and single member constituencies.
 Three seats are reserved for the indigenous peoples of Venezuela.

-Besides its legislative tasks, the Assembly has exclusive powers vis-à-vis levying taxes, sending troops, and prosecuting the president, ministers and members of the Supreme Court.
+Besides its legislative tasks, the Assembly has exclusive powers vis-à-vis levying taxes, sending troops, and prosecuting the president, ministers and members of the Supreme Tribunal of Justice.
 The Assembly also elects the officers comprising the citizen power, which will be discussed below.

-Bills are submitted to a technical, material, and formal analysis, which is carried out by the (permanent or temporary) standing committees of the Assembly.
+Bills are submitted to the National Assembly’s (permanent or temporary) standing committees for technical, material, and formal rounds of scrutiny.
 The areas of expertise of these standing committees closely parallel the ones corresponding to the executive departments (internal affairs, foreign affairs, defense, finance, etc.).
 The number of standing committees is variable and may not exceed 15 at any given time.